Bukharian (Judeo-Tajik dialect)

-General information
+History

 Historically, Bukharian was spoken by Jews in Central Asia.
 The language classification of Bukharian is as follows: Indo-European > Indo-Iranian > Iranian > West Iranian > Southwest Iranian > Persian > Tajik > Bukharian.

-Bukhori is based on Classical Persian, with a large number of Hebrew loanwords, as well as smaller numbers of loanwords from other surrounding languages, including Uzbek and Russian.
-The vocabulary includes lexical items of Persian, Arabic, Uzbek, and Hebrew origin.
+Bukhori is based on Classical Persian, with a large number of Hebrew and Aramaic loanwords.
+Over time, a small number of loanwords from other surrounding languages including Uzbek, Russian, and Arabic were added to the language.

 In 1987, the total number of speakers was 85,000.
 In the USSR, there were 45,000 speakers; in Israel, there were 32,000; and in all other countries combined, there were 3,000.
-Ethnic Tajik minorities exist in many countries, such as Afghanistan, Pakistan, and Uzbekistan.
+Ethnic Tajik minorities exist in many countries, such as Afghanistan, China, Pakistan and Uzbekistan.
 Samarkand and Bukhara are two cities in Uzbekistan which are particularly densely populated by Tajik speakers, among whom were tens of thousands of Bukharan Jews in the 19th to 20th centuries.
 (In modern times, the dialects spoken by the few remaining Jews in these cities barely differ, if at all, from their non-Jewish counterparts.)

-Today, the language is spoken by approximately 10,000 Jews remaining in Uzbekistan and surrounding areas, although most of its speakers reside elsewhere, predominantly in Israel (approximately 50,000 speakers), and the United States.

 Like most Jewish languages, Bukhori traditionally used the Hebrew alphabet.
-But throughout the past century, due to Soviet influence, Bukhori has been written in Latin in the 1920s, then Cyrillic from 1940 onwards.
+But throughout the past century, due to the influence of various empires and ideologies, Bukhori was written using the Latin alphabet in the 1920s and 1930s, then Cyrillic from 1940 onwards.
 The Hebrew alphabet fell further into disuse outside of Hebrew liturgy when the Bukharian Jewish schools were closed in Central Asia and Bukharian Jewish publications, such as books and newspapers, began to appear using the Cyrillic alphabet.
 Today, many older Bukharian Jews who speak Bukharian only know the Cyrillic alphabet when reading and writing Bukharian.
 The origin of its respective spelling system is Talmudic orthography.

-During the Soviet period, communists wanted Hebrew to be the language of culture and instruction in the Republic of Turkestan and in the Bukhara People's Soviet Republic.
-In late 1921, the Turkestani People's Commissariat of Education ordered that schools for Bukharan Jews to teach in Bukharian and not in Hebrew.
-In Uzbekistan in 1934, 15 Bukharan Jewish clubs and 28 Bukharan Jewish red teahouses existed.
-However, in 1938, Bukharian was no longer used as the language for instruction in the schools and in cultural activities.
+Early in the Soviet period, Soviet authorities wanted Hebrew to be the language of culture and instruction for Jews in the Turkestan Autonomous Soviet Socialist Republic and in the Bukhara People's Soviet Republic.
+In late 1921, the Turkestani People's Commissariat of Education ordered that schools for Bukharian Jews teach in Bukharian and not in Hebrew.
+In 1934, 15 Bukharian Jewish clubs and 28 Bukharian Jewish red teahouses in Uzbekistan existed.
+However, in 1938, Bukharian was no longer used as the language for instruction in schools and cultural activities; instead, it became mainly spoken at home.